Women, Peace and Security: Civil Society’s Critical Voice

 The 4th Swiss National Action Plan (NAP) to implement UN-Security Council Resolution (UNSCR) 1325 recognises the need and value of women’s meaningful participation in peace and general political processes for conflict prevention.
 It also acknowledges the need for certain socio-economic conditions to enable participation.

 Within the project framework, we carried out online-events in collaboration with South African civil society on thematic priorities relevant to the WPS FPN discussions.
 We also organized a participatory consultation process among Swiss civil society and academic experts to then channel civil society priorities into the drafting of the fifth Swiss NAP 1325, as well as an exchange with the Swiss administration.
 To this end, two hearings were organized in Berne (on 19th September and 16th November 2023) in which more than 12 different organizations participated.
 During the consultations, we discussed holistic approaches to the prevention of violence, participation in peace processes and new global challenges.
 After the first hearing which focused on identifying priorities and themes, we discussed measures and suggest implementation strategies in the second round of consultations.
-The project team is currently drafting the report aiming to channel civil society’s expertise gathered in these two consultations and engage with the relevant Swiss stakeholders drafting the 5th NAP 1325 in spring 2024.
+As a result of this process, the three organizations published the report “Civil society priorities for the 5th Swiss National Action Plan” (en/de/fr) that channels civil society’s expertise in May 2024.
+Further, they presented the report to relevant Swiss stakeholders as well as to Swiss civil society.

 Context